“Teaching children to read is a fundamental moral obligation of the society.”

 They claimed that new research evidence showed ”contextualised teaching of reading, or balanced instruction, is the most effective way to teach reading” (italics in original. p2)

-Several teachers and academics critiqued the paper, for example:
+Several teachers and academics critiqued the paper:

-Prof Kathy Rastle https://www.rastlelab.com/post/some-musings-on-that-landmark-study
+Kathy Rastle https://www.rastlelab.com/post/some-musings-on-that-landmark-study

 Greg Ashman https://fillingthepail.substack.com/p/has-synthetic-phonics-been-demolished